nathiedeheyl/pp5_mildew-detection/README.md

 The dataset consists of image files categorized into separate directories (/healthy; /powdery_mildew) for supervised machine learning tasks.

-This dataset is used for achieving the project objectives, as it provides the necessary visual features to train a Convolutional Neural Network model to classify cherry leaves with high accuracy.
+Also, the dataset is used for achieving the project objectives, as it provides the necessary visual features to train a Convolutional Neural Network model to classify cherry leaves with high accuracy.

 ## Business Requirements

-The client has outlined two key Business Requirements:
+The client has outlined three key Business Requirements:
 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
 - 3 - The criteria for the performance goal of the predictions has been agreed on a degree of 97% accuracy.